okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-sign-in-pwd-phone/index.md

 <StackSelector class="cleaner-selector"/>

-This use case describes a user sign in with the password and phone factors.
+This use case describes a user sign-in flow with the password and phone factors.

 ## Factor setup